aakshajaywant/PES_Project_5/README.md

 Part 1.
 UART-based Communications with PC Terminal Program

 1)Circular Buffer
-	-Function to add a new item to a buffer
+c-Function to add a new item to a buffer

 	-Function to remove oldest item from a buffer -Function to check is buffer full
 	-Function to check is buffer empty